One Month Until CES 2026

 4. More of the faster and more capable wired connectivity standards.
 Expect more USB4 2.0 and Thunderbolt 5 hubs and port replicators, which are especially interesting because they can power almost any modern notebook.

 6. A continued focus on mobility.
 All 600,000 square feet of exhibition space in the West Hall at the Las Vegas Convention Center will be filled with the Vehicle Tech and Advanced Mobility category, which spills over into the North Hall.
-A few traditional auto manufacturers will be there—I've noticed Honda and Hyundai listed.
+A few traditional auto manufacturers will be there—I've noticed BMW, Honda, and Hyundai listed.
 You've also got the new wave (Geely), the autonomous (Waymo), and a host of second and third-tier suppliers.
 Beyond that, there are also boats (Brunswick), heavy equipment (Caterpillar), and dirt bikes (Segway and many others).

 7. Organizations you don't expect at CES.
 At CES 2025, I had an extended discussion with Ontario Tech University about their Climatic Aerodynamic Wind Tunnel.
 In the runup to CES 2026, I've already seen a discussion of factory orchestration for manufacturing—definitely not the cliche of the "typical" CES announcement.
 Siemens will have a keynote at CES, where they promise to focus on industrial technology.